hammerheim-game/hammerheim-rules/3-equipment.md

 modifier to hit for long range.
 No Save: he beam from a Sun Gauntlet can literally cut through anything.
-A warrior wounded by a Sun Gauntlet receives no armour save whatsoever.
+A warrior wounded by a Sun Gauntlet receives no armor save whatsoever.
-Hand-to-Hand: The Sun Gauntlet can be used with another close combat weapon in hand to hand combat with Strength 4 and no armour save.
+Hand-to-Hand: The Sun Gauntlet can be used with another close combat weapon in hand to hand combat with Strength 4 and no armor save.
 Because it does not require prepared shot, this bonus attack may be used in each turn of combat.

 ### Throwing Stars/Knives